opensafely/documentation/docs/developer-access-policy.md

 * logging of all operations
 * manual checking of outputs for disclosivity before they are released from the backend

+Data curation activities are also subject to the [standard OpenSAFELY research policies](https://www.opensafely.org/policies-for-researchers/).

 ### Who

 Only OpenSAFELY Core Developers and OpenSAFELY Data Investigators have permission to carry out data curation activities.